gotcha84/lightshade/README.md

 * The point light should repulse the vertices as well, and shift their color towards red.
 * The spot light should attract the vertices, but only if they fall within its spot, and shift their color towards green.

+Note: When shading is enabled with multiple lights, the line segments and sphere used to draw the representation of the light will warp due to the shader manipulating the vertices.
+It only affects the drawn shape and does not affect the actual light source.

 Sandal with all 3 lights enabled with no shading.
 ![sandal with all 3 lights](lightshade.png "sandal with all 3 lights")